April Teaching Calendar

 15th April

-Make your boats from the materials that float.
+Activity Idea: Make boats from materials that float.

 Experiment Make egg box and paper boats.